romene/Naturaily-netlify/_posts/2018-12-14-top-javascript-trends-to-look-for-in-2019.md

 Even if you're new to JavaScript you surely heard about Angular.
 Developed by Google, this framework is usually used to develop single page applications.

 Every couple of months Google comes up with a new version - from Angular 1 through 7.
-They keep improving they product and have a devoted following in their community. **However** it is already being surpassed by forementioned Vue when it comes to popularity.
+They keep improving their product and have a devoted following in their community. **However** it is already being surpassed by forementioned Vue when it comes to popularity.

 ## The backend of Node.js

-The list of javascript frameworks is incomplete without mentioning Node.js.
-It is the most popular among backend developers who work with this language.
-When it comes to the server-side of programming with JS - Node has no competition.
-It is built on Google Chrome’s JavaScript Engine (V8 Engine).
+The list of javascript frameworks can't be complete without Node.js.
+It is the most popular framework among backend developers who work with this language.
+When it comes to the server-side of programming with JS - **Node has no competition**.

-**Node.js is the most popular JavaScript framework** when it comes to back-end and it’s not likely that this is going to change.

 ## Worth mentioning - GraphQL